GingaaBread/GNOStatic/src/essentials/operators/comparison_operators.md

 > Type: binary keyword operator

 The `is` keyword can be combined with the `of` keyword to create the type equals operator.
-The operator returns `true` if the type of the left operand equals the right type operand.
+The operator returns `true` if the type of the left operand equals or is derived of the right type operand.
 Else, it returns `false`.

 _Example:_